 The type of depreciation that most closely links the creation of revenue to asset usage is the depletion method, which charges natural resources to expense as they are extracted.
 However, this option is not available for most types of fixed assets.

 Under no circumstances should we consider depreciation to be an approximation of a decline in an asset's fair value, since fair value can increase or decrease over time and is related to supply and demand, rather than usage.

 If we were not to use depreciation at all, then we would be forced to charge all assets to expense as soon as we buy them.
 This would result in large losses in the months when this transaction occurs, followed by unusually high profitability in those periods when the corresponding amount of revenue is recognized, with no offsetting expense.
-Thus, a company that does not use depreciation will have front-loaded expenses, and extremely variable financial results.
+Thus, a company that does not use depreciation will have front-loaded expenses, and will experience extremely variable financial results.

-The typical journal entry to record depreciation is a debit to Depreciation Expense (which appears on the income statement) and a credit to accumulated depreciation (which appears as a contra account in the balance sheet).
+The typical journal entry to record depreciation is a debit to depreciation expense (which appears on the income statement) and a credit to accumulated depreciation (which appears as a contra account in the balance sheet).